Proteas’ leading run-scorer Mignon du Preez retires from ODI cricket

 Former SA senior women’s national cricket captain Mignon du Preez has retired from ODI and Test cricket.

-The 32-year-old announced this on Thursday, saying she will focus on Twenty20 cricket and devote more time to her family.
+The 32-year-old announced this on Thursday, saying she planned to focus on Twenty20 cricket and devote more time to her family.

+Du Preez made her debut as a teenager in 2007 and went on to make 154 ODI appearances for SA, 46 of which were as captain of the Momentum Proteas.

 “Thus, I decided to retire from ODI cricket at the completion of our recent World Cup in New Zealand.”

-SA reached the semifinals of the 2022 ICC Women's World Cup last month, bowing out with a defeat to runners-up England.
+SA reached the semifinals of the 2022 ICC Women’s World Cup in March, bowing out with a defeat to runners-up England.

 “Lastly, I would like to thank our management and my teammates for making my ODI journey a memorable one.”